TrinityCore/tc-wiki/install/requirements/linux.md

 update-alternatives --install /usr/bin/c++ c++ /usr/bin/clang 100
 ```

 Ubuntu 20.10 (you will need to use sudo to install the packages).
-WARNING ubuntu 22.04 ships unsuported openssl 3.0 don't update to it
+WARNING ubuntu 22.04 ships unsupported openssl 3.0 don't update to it
 <div class="next-codeblock-no-line-numbers"></div>

 ```bash